 Kahlo's Bond with Nature

-In Self-Portrait with Monkey, 1938 Frida Kahlo does not reference the trolley accident or Diego; instead, she paints her portrait with subtle references to her indigenismo politics.
-Stylistic links in the painting highlight her indigenous religious beliefs in the cyclical connection between human beings and the natural world.
+In Self-Portrait with Monkey, 1938 Frida Kahlo does not reference the trolley accident or Diego; instead, she paints her portrait with subtle references to her Indigenismo politics.
+Stylistic links in the painting highlight her Indigenous religious beliefs in the cyclical connection between human beings and the natural world.
 These philosophies are seen in the verdant leaves and tall yucca with wispy white hairs behind her that allude to the flora of her homeland and her belief that all life contributes to a single flow.

-Flora and fauna were vitally important to her pre-Columbian ancestors and during her life this precious resource was cultivated by the oppressed indigenous population she championed.
+Flora and fauna were vitally important to her pre-Hispanic ancestors and during her life this precious resource was cultivated by the oppressed indigenous population she championed.
 She connects herself to the natural world by echoing the hairs on the vegetation and monkey in her own tresses, styled in her signature indigenous fashion.
 This bond with nature is reinforced by the curves of her monkey’s arm that embrace her neck, the root-like ribbon slung around the monkey (which she used as a symbol for life-lines), the bone-like necklace Frida wears, and the green ribbon woven so skillfully into her hair that she becomes a part of the leaves.